alttch/eva3/doc/install.rst

 the key to access all the items in the security group and its subgroups regardless of whether it is macro, sensor or logic variable.

-The best practice is always to use unique id for the item i.e.
+The best practice is always to use unique id for the item e.g.
 *office1.room1.temperature1* and use groups only for better item filtering.

-This does not apply to the decision rules: an unique id is generated for each rule automatically.
+This does not apply to decision rules: an unique id is generated for each rule automatically.

 Log file customization
 ----------------------